 You’re safest at home.
 During times of the COVID-19 pandemic or of reduced air quality due to smog or forest fires, staying home is best for lung patients to avoid unnecessary risk until a COVID-19 antidote or vaccine is available.

 Keep a safe distance.
-Maintaining physical distancing of at least six feet (2 meters) from other people in the community is best if you must be outside of your home.
+Maintaining physical distancing of at least six feet (2 meters) from other people is best, whether inside or outside of your home.

 Avoid exposure to people who are sick.
 Stay home if you feel unwell.
 Call 8-1-1 or your healthcare provider if you have unusual symptoms.